In this video, we'll look at how to get a count in a pivot table.

 For example, I can show the number of unique colors sold in each state, along with total sales.

-Like all pivot tables, this is a dynamic report.
+Like all pivot tables, this report is dynamic.
 If I edit the data and add a new color, then refresh, we see the count change.

-If I add a new state, the pivot expands as needed.
+And if I add a new state, the pivot table expands as needed.

 Get over 200 Excel shortcuts for Windows and Mac in one handy PDF.